TransformerGrooveInfilling/TransformerGrooveInfilling.github.io/_projects/2_project.md

     ---

 `NOTE` that the generated events are quieter than the ground truth.
-No adjustment was made for creating the mixed versions to demonstrate the `poor performance` of the model in replicating velocities.
+No adjustment was made for creating the mixed versions to demonstrate the performance of the model in replicating velocities.